-Maryland's Public Allies Chapter delivers innovative forms of public service throughout Maryland by providing leadership experiences and training to a diverse group of young future leaders.
+Public Allies Maryland delivers innovative forms of public service throughout Maryland by providing leadership experiences and professional training to a diverse group of future leaders.
+We place these young leaders in community based organizations and public agencies to build the organization’s capacity to serve their communities better.
+We also work to mentor those organizations to become stable and sustainable.